Outpatient Parenteral Antibiotic Therapy (OPAT) Conference & Workshops

 For all queries, please contact Esme Carruthers.

-Registration is open, details below.
+Registration to access the on demand recorded content is open, details below.

 This conference is RCPath CPD approved (6 credits).